 by Florian Saylor

 The Skil 100 Planer was invented by Henry Spitzley in the late 1940's.
-The 7th born of 14 children, Henry was from the Portland, Michigan area and grew up on a farm during early 1900's.
+The 7th born of 14 children, Henry grew up on a farm near Portland, Michigan during early 1900's.
 Henry became a machinist by trade, and was described by his family members an exceptionally innovative 'tinkerer' but also a life-long bachelor.

 His idea for the planer invention was to create a portable power-driven planer with speed and efficiency to keep up with the current building construction boom.
 Portable electric planers of the time were so large, that they often required two workers.
 He also wanted to improve the planer depth regulating devices of the time to create a depth control that allowed for close tolerance cuts.